robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 ---
 ## Chapter 1: The discovery

-I have a Wacom graphical drawing tablet.
+I have a Wacom drawing tablet.
 I use it to draw cover pictures for my blog posts, such as this one:

 <img src="/images/wacom-cover.png" />